DestinationHome/Destination-Home-Online/README.md

 # 🕷️Notice critical bugs in PlayStation&Home?
 Here is how you can report them to the Destination Home Team!

 - As all with any major software project, even the best applications are known to have bugs, and PlayStation Home online is no exception.
-With that being said the Destination Home give serious consideration when it comes to stablility for our community.
+With that being said the Destination Home gives serious consideration when it comes to stability for our community.
 If you see any **critical bugs** please create a ticket/issue [here](https://github.com/DestinationHome/Destination-Home-Online/issues) on the official Destination Home Online repo.
 In order to fix bugs fast, we ask for users to provide as much documentation as possible.
 For instance:

 - What client are your using (RPCS3/PS3)?
 - Where did this bug occur?
 List the scene name.